Braless Lauren Pope Reveals Sideboob And Cleavage While Out Partying

 Lauren Pope shrugged off the near-zero temp in London as she attended the party in a summer getup.
 She took the challenge by wearing a simple white top with a plunging neckline baring her ample cleavage and revealing some serious sideboob.
 Furthermore, she went braless in this super chic ensemble.

-The TV star wore a thin black coat which she kept draped off her shoulder—the only protection from the cold.
+The TV star wore a thin black coat which she kept draped off her shoulder — the only protection from the cold.
 She donned a pair of skintight leather leggings showcasing her slender and lean legs.
 To complete the look, Lauren wore black strappy stilettos and accessorized herself with an elegant gold necklace.

 We can see why Lauren chose this outfit as it will showcase her sun-kissed skin after returning from a trip to Dubai.
 Complimenting her holiday tan, the star styled her blonde hair in beach waves and a puts on a bronze-hued makeup.